This is why I go digital at every opportunity.

 - The transfer company kept a digital backup, which I was able to download instead.

 - Digital forms are much easier to back up and keep safe.

 - The “lost” originals were recovered, due to the kindness of a stranger.

 Because this was so important, I researched the most promising services for digital movie transfers.
 I settled on Cinepost.

 I’m glad I did.
 Not only are the transfers of high quality, but they did a great job keeping me posted, responding to my requests, and just being there for me.
 That last item, and one more thing, are important for reasons that will become apparent below.

 I ended up sending a selection of my movies in three waves, though it was originally intended to be only two.

 First, I sent in three movies — two older 8mm films of me as a small child and one Super-8 — to test the process.
 You can see the results of the 8mm transfer on my personal blog post, Little Leo.
 These were the most important films to me to preserve in some fashion.

 While it was a little risky to send these in as part of a “trial run”, the results exceeded my expectations.
 The original films were returned, along with the digital copies on a USB hard drive.

-Once I saw the results, I went all in, boxing up the remaining 26 reels (2,000 feet) of Super-8 film and sending it off for conversion.
+Once I saw the results, I went all in, boxed up the remaining 26 reels (2,000 feet) of Super-8 film, and sent it off for conversion.
 This time, the hard disk was returned separately, so I could review the results before the originals made their way back to me, in case anything needed to be redone.
 The results were once again perfect.